 To better understand the global product and identify any gross issues Level-3 evaluation is also performed.
-Here we generate monthly daytime and night-time 0.05° composites (Figure 22 - top) of the LST field and corresponding sampling ratios (Figure 22 - bottom).
-The sampling ratios are derived as clear_pixels / (clear_pixels + cloudy_pixels).
+Here we generate monthly daytime and night-time 0.05° composites (Figure 21 - top) of the LST field and corresponding sampling ratios (Figure 21 - bottom).
+The sampling ratios are derived as clear\pixels / (clear\pixels + cloudy\pixels).

-Figure 22: Monthly composites at 0.05° of LST (top) and sampling ratio (bottom) for the period of Cycle 37: daytime composites (left), night-time composites (right).
+Figure 21: Monthly composites at 0.05° of LST (top) and sampling ratio (bottom) for the period of Cycle 38: daytime composites (left), night-time composites (right).

-The LST fields indicate the SL_2_LST product is producing values in line with expectations.
+The LST fields indicate the SL\2\LST product is producing values in line with expectations.
 There are no distinct issues or non-physical values evident.
 Cloud contamination appears to be at a minimum, although there appears to be some excessive cloud clearing in some regions particularly at night.
 This is supported by the sampling ratio which is lower than would be expected over parts of the Sahara and Central Asia.
 Comparing this effect from the previous cycles indicates the same regions are subject to excessive cloud clearing.
-This will continue to be monitored, but is providing growing evidence that the lack of temporal interpolation of the ECMWF Skin Temperature is the root cause.
+This has been raised as an SPR with the lack of temporal interpolation of the ECMWF Skin Temperature being the root cause.
+This issue is high priority for being fixed in an upcoming release.